ietf-wg-alto/draft-alto-oam-yang/design.md

 - the `source-params` to specify where and how to query the data.

 The update policy can be either reactive or proactive.
-For the reactive update, the ALTO server gets the update as soon as the data source changes.
+For the reactive update, the ALTO server reactively waits the data source for pushing updates.
 For the proactive update, the ALTO server has to proactively fetch the data source periodically.

+To use the reactive update, there are two publish modes:

+- If the `on-change` attribute presents, the data source is expected to push the update as soon as the data source changes.
+- Otherwise, if the `feed-interval` attribute presents, the data source is expected to push the updates periodically.
+The value of `feed-interval` specifies the interval of pushing the data change updates in milliseconds.
+  If `feed-interval` is zero, the data source is expected to work in the `on-change` mode.

-To use the reactive update, the `reactive` attribute MUST be set true.
-To use the proactive update, the `poll-interval` attribute MUST be greater than zero.
+To use the proactive update, the `poll-interval` attribute MUST present.
 The value of `poll-interval` specifies the interval of fetching the data in milliseconds.
-If `reactive` is false or `poll-interval` is zero, the ALTO server will not update the data source.
+If `poll-interval` is zero, the ALTO server will not fetch the data source.

 The `data-source/source-params` node can be augmented for different types of data sources.